|() Privy Email|

 - The first name and last name are the same

-- The name does not match a name included in the provided email address
+- The name does not match the name included in the provided email address

 - The name is a combination of random upper and lower case letters